weeka-app/weeka.github.io/terms.md

             <div class="section">
                 <h3 class="section-title">Section 11.1 - Entire Agreement</h3>
-                <p>These Terms and the Privacy Policy constitute the entire agreement between you and the developer regarding Weeka.</p>
+                <p>These Terms and the Privacy Policy constitute the entire agreement between you and the Developer regarding Weeka.</p>
             </div>

             <div class="section">